Your employees receive a premier JD education in IP while they continue working full-time at your firm.

 We are the IP powerhouse in legal education.
-UNH Law’s Franklin Pierce Center for Intellectual Property has been ranked by US News & World Report as Top 10 in the U.S. for IP for 28 years in a row (that’s as long as they have awarded the honor).
+UNH Law’s Franklin Pierce Center for Intellectual Property has been top-ranked for more than 30 years.
 Our students graduate ready to hit the ground running.
 In 2019, UNH Law’s first-time bar passage rate was 87.09% across 12 jurisdictions (100% first-time bar passage in seven jurisdictions: NY, MA, CT, DC, NJ, PA, TX).
 Additionally, 94.5% of UNH Law 2018 JD graduates were employed within 10 months of graduation (number 13 in the country for open-market job placement)

 1. What is an intellectual property or technology professional?